Evanesco-Labs/miner/README.md

 ./miner.exe generate
 ```

-### 4. Start Miner
+### 4. Start Mining

-The following command will startup miner with Miner Address derived from `keyfile.json` and set the Coinbase Address the same as Miner Addresss by default.
+The following command will startup miner with Miner Address derived from `keyfile.json` and set the Coinbase Address the same as Miner Address by default.

 #### MacOS
 Go to the unzipped directory `miner-darwin` in terminal and use this command: